 Chase Bank Checking Accounts

-Chase Bank offers three different levels of checking accounts, including a basic checking account, Chase Premier Plus CheckingSM, and the Chase SapphireSM Checking account.
+Chase Bank offers several different levels of checking accounts, including a basic checking account, Chase Total Checking®, Chase Secure BankingSM, Chase Premier Plus CheckingSM, and the Chase SapphireSM Checking account.

-Customers can avoid monthly service fees in several ways, including by establishing direct deposit, or by maintaining minimum account balances in either their checking account or across all qualifying linked accounts.
+Customers can avoid monthly service fees on most accounts in several ways, including by establishing direct deposit, or by maintaining minimum account balances in either their checking account or across all qualifying linked accounts.

 Chase checking accounts feature debit cards and access to their network of ATMs and Chase branches.
 Customers can also use Chase’s online bill pay service, do simple banking by text, and deposit checks via mobile phone.